rogro82/com.hue.zigbee/README.md

 - Keep holding the buttons while the lamp is blinking.
 - Your lamp is now un-paired and ready to be included.

+### Adding devices to Homey

+I recommend adding devices using Homey \ ZigBee instead of selecting the device to add from the Hue app.
+That way the correct device will be selected automatically based on the interview.

 ### List of supported devices

 - ambiance lamp